-RECOMMEND you have the DESIGNER acid appropriate NOTES and DETAILS showing this information on the plans that are submitted for BUILDISG PERMIT.
+In order to obtain building application approval, recommend you have the DESIGNER add appropriate NOTES and DETAILS showing the following information on the plans that are submitted for BUILDING PERMIT.

-NOTE on the plans that these plans are in compliance with California Building and Fire Codes (2001) and District Amendment.
+NOTE on the plans that these plans are in compliance with California Building and Fire Codes (2001)and District Amendment.

-NOTE on the plans the OCCUPANCY CLASSIFICATION, BUILDING CONSTRUCTION TYPE / FIRE RATING , and SPRINKLERED or NON-SPRINKLERED as determined by building official and outlined in Part IV of the California Building Code. (e.g. R-3, Type V-N, Sprinklered)
+NOTE on the plans the OCCUPANCY CLASSIFICATION, BUILDING CONSTRUCTION TYPE / FIRE RATING , and SPRINKLERED or NON-SPRINKLERED as determined by building offiaal and cutlined in Part IV of the California Building Code.

+(e.g. R-3, Type V-N, Sprinklered)

 SHOW on the plans a public fire hydrant within 250 feet of any portion of the building meeting the minimum required fire flow for the building.
-This information can be obtained from the water comyany.
+This information can be obtained from the water company.